 “Oval or almond nails will definitely make your hands look longer and more slender, but again you need length for that,” Thomas says.
 “Always think length versus width.
 You want your nail to be longer than the widest point of your width.”
 As for filing, Thomas likes to round the edges and taper the nails in at the sides ever so slightly to make the nail beds appear longer.

 Next up, cuticles.
 Three words: Push them back.
 “Not too hard, but once they're softened, you can get some extra length from the rear of the nail as well,” Thomas says.
 Soften them with a cuticle remover like Julep Vanish Cuticle Softener & Remover ($18), and gently push them back with an Orange Wood Stick ($3 for 100-pack).
-Just stay away from the cuticle scissors, which will inevitably leave the skin surrounding your nails red and irritated (not part of what we’re going for here).

 "And always make sure to polish as far back to the cuticle as possible," Thomas says.